Frumple/image-to-minecraft-map/README.md

 A web application that converts images to Minecraft NBT map .dat files, allowing such images to be displayed in Minecraft.

-**This is an ALPHA release.
-This means that there may be bugs, and the functionality and user interface may change without prior notice.**

 If you think you've discovered a bug, please report it as an [issue][issues].
 Be sure to provide as much detail as possible including exact steps to reproduce, settings, image file, and browser used.

 ## Features

-- Drag-and-drop multiple image files and process them simultaneously.
+- Drag-and-drop multiple image files at once and process them simultaneously.
+- Split an image into multiple maps arranged in a grid pattern, such as 2x2, 3x3, etc.
+- Download maps as .dat files or a .zip file containing the .dat files.
-- Supports various color difference algorithms: CompuPhase, Euclidean, DeltaE 1976 and 2000, and CMC 1986.
+- Supports various color difference algorithms: CompuPhase, Euclidean, DeltaE 1976 and 2000, and CMC 1984.
 - Supports Floyd-Steinberg dithering.

 ## Known Issues